 The situation for invertebrates is more complicated.
 The category of invertebrate includes a vast range of animals with large differences in the complexity of their brains and nervous systems.
 Given the lack of available evidence, and the difficulty of understanding the subjective experience of others, it's difficult to draw conclusions.
 That said, the number of animals affected is so large that it may make sense to use the precautionary principle, and assume that those animals have some level of sentience until proven otherwise.
 This is especially true as new evidence continues to emerge for sentient-like behaviours in some invertebrates.

 Undercover investigations into factory farms have revealed the horrific suffering that animals endure when raised in intensive systems.
-Chickens raised for meat have been bred to grow very quickly, which increases the risk of bone fractures, as they cannot support their weight.
+Chickens raised for meat have been bred to grow very quickly, which increases the risk of bone fractures, as they cannot support their own weight.
 They are kept in overcrowded conditions that are rarely kept clean, and the resulting ammonia buildup can cause lesions and respiratory issues.

 The situation is similar for egg-laying hens.
 They have been bred to produce large numbers of eggs, which depletes their calcium levels and can lead to brittle bones.
 Their beaks are trimmed to prevent them from pecking other birds.
 If they are confined in battery cages, they have space smaller than a sheet of A4 printer paper — not even enough to spread their wings.